NilsBarInf/OntoQuest/README.md

 ## Updating Departments

 When adding or modifying an existing department, you need to update the `department_ontology_association` table accordingly.
-Additionally, you need to update the `department.html` file by adding or modifying the following code with the department's name that you entered in the DB as value:
+Additionally, you need to update the `department.html` file by adding or modifying the following code in the select section with the department's name that you entered in the DB as value:

 ```
-<option value="name_of_department">Name of Department</option>
+<option value="name_of_department_entered_in_db">Name of Department</option>
 ```

 By following these steps, you can successfully add an ontology to the game and make it playable for the associated departments.